Transmutation based Quantum Simulation for Non-unitary Dynamics: Complexity for representative PDEs

-Hamilton--Jacobi equations are fundamental in mechanics and optimal control, and finite-time singularities motivate vanishing-viscosity regularisation and viscosity solutions, yielding \eqref{eq:HJ-visc}.
-We then follow the entropy penalisation framework of \cite{JinLiu25HJ,Gome07} to connect the regularised nonlinear dynamics to a linear parabolic surrogate suitable for quantum algorithms.
-Throughout this subsection, we restrict to the simplest setting where the viscosity coefficient is constant in space and time.
-Introducing the effective viscosity $\bar\nu:=2a\nu$, we consider on $\mathbb{T}^d$ the viscous Hamilton--Jacobi equation
+Hamilton--Jacobi equations are fundamental in mechanics and optimal control.
+Since classical solutions may develop finite-time singularities, one often passes to vanishing-viscosity regularizations and viscosity solutions.
+We use the entropy-penalization framework of~\cite{JinLiu25HJ,Gome07} only as a mechanism for producing a linear parabolic surrogate suitable for the Kannai-transform algorithm.
+We do not reproduce the full entropy-penalization analysis here.

-where $\nu>0$ is the viscosity parameter and $a>0$ is the calibration constant induced by the entropy-penalisation kernel in \cite{JinLiu25HJ}, whose value depends on the Hamiltonian and the kernel choice, and it enters only through the effective viscosity $\bar\nu=2a\nu$ in \eqref{eq:HJ-visc}.
+For simplicity, we absorb the calibration constant in the entropy-penalization kernel into the viscosity parameter and write the effective viscosity again as \(\nu\).
+Thus the viscous Hamilton--Jacobi equation is written as